Crumbler/TrailsDocs/Trails in the Sky FC/plot.md

 In Rolent there's a strange fog, caused by Luci, Scherazard's acquaintance

 Loewe and the professor are using an ancient dragon for an experiment

+They used the dragon to attack Bose's market and Ravennue village

+The had a base on the shore of Valleria Lake

+After a base raid, Estelle was captured

+They built an airship-base Glorius

+Liberls is under attack by unknown red soldiers and various beasts.
+The tetracyclic towers have some sort of dark warped space on their peaks.

+The warped space around the towers disappeared and the floating city of Aureole appeared, sucking in orbal energy.